-If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in U.S. dollars or Ariary at the current consular rate of exchange.
-We ask that applicants provide exact change only.
+If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.

+All fees may be paid in U.S. dollars.
+We accept cash and credit cards only.
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

-Do not make travel plans outside of Madagascar
+Do not make travel plans outside of Sierra Leone

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later when the visa is placed in your passport.
-If you have to travel within Madagascar while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If your visa is approved, we will keep your passport at the Embassy while we prepare your immigration packet and print a visa for your passport.
+We will return your passport to you later via courier services only.
+If you have to travel within Sierra Leone while your passport is still with us, please make sure you have a valid picture ID other than your passport.